Our Lady of Perpetual Help Parish (New Bedford, Massachusetts)

-Our Lady of Perpetual Help Parish is a Roman Catholic parish designated for Polish immigrants in New Bedford, Massachusetts, United States.
+Our Lady of Perpetual Help Parish was a Roman Catholic parish designated for Polish immigrants in New Bedford, Massachusetts, United States.

-Founded in 1905, Our Lady of Perptual Help is one of the Polish-American Roman Catholic parishes in New England in the Diocese of Fall River.
+Founded in 1905, Our Lady of Perptual Help was one of the Polish-American Roman Catholic parishes in New England in the Diocese of Fall River.
 Since the 1930s, the parish has been staffed by the Conventual Franciscans.

-Parish has been closed on Jan 20, 2022.
+The parish was closed on January 20, 2022.